 6.01 Maintaining Confidentiality

 In order to limit exposure and maintain confidentiality about the incident, limited information pertaining to the incident should be disclosed upon initial notification (e.g., type/category of incident, date occurred, reported by, etc.).
-An informed parties log may be kept to document the degree and reason to which all parties have been informed about the incident.
+An “informed parties” log may be kept documenting the degree and reason to which all parties have been informed about the incident.